 I would be honored to embark on a consciousness-raising journey with you, exploring your self-states and helping you to free up any galvanized energy, so you can live, love and work more fully.

 Education and Training

-Hayat Nadar, MA, PsyD., holds a doctorate degree in clinical psychology from The Illinois School of Professional Psychology at National Lewis University.
+Hayat Nadar, MA, PsyD., holds a doctorate degree in clinical psychology from The Illinois School of Professional Psychology at National Louis University.
 Her research focus entailed trauma, immigration, racism, acculturative stress and attachment styles.
 She also earned a master’s degree in the mass communications and media studies from San Diego State University, where she focused on how the unexamined language of the dominant culture can shape, and at times, restrict a person’s thoughts, beliefs, and actions as it relates to the trap of the virgin-whore dichotomy.
 Dr. Nadar received her bachelor’s degree in organizational communication and natural science from The University of Michigan where her work on multiculturalism and personal development through the lens of Joseph Campbell’s hero’s journey.